A finite-resources description of a measurement process and its implications for the "Wigner's Friend" scenario: Abstract

 \section{Abstract}

 Quantum mechanics started out as a theory to describe the smallest scales of energy in Nature.
-After hundred years of development it is now routinely employed to describe, for example, quantum computers with thousands of qubits.
+After a hundred years of development it is now routinely employed to describe, among others, quantum computers with thousands of qubits.
 This tremendous progress turns the debate of foundational questions into a technological imperative.
 In what follows we introduce a model of a quantum measurement process that consistently includes the impact of having access only to finite resources when describing a macroscopic system, like a measurement apparatus.
-Leveraging modern tools from equilibration of closed systems and typicality, we show how the collapse can be seen as an effective description of a closed dynamics, of which we do not know all its details.
+Leveraging modern tools from equilibration of closed systems and typicality, we show how the measurement collapse can be seen as an effective description of a closed dynamics, of which we do not know all its details.
 Our model is then exploited to address the ``Wigner Friend Scenario'', and we observe that an agreement is reached when both Wigner and his friend acknowledge their finite resources perspective and describe the measurement process accordingly.

 \textit{Introduction.} Quantum mechanics is one of the most successful theories of science.
 In the same breadth, it precisely describes the most fundamental constituents of Nature \cite{feynmanV3}, and it also enables the development of technologies with tremendous impact on human society \cite{richards2012budget}.
-While initially, the theory mostly dealt with the smallest scales of atomic levels \cite{feynmanV3}, nowadays, due to the exquisite experimental control \cite{electrong, deleglise2008}, it is possible to observe quantum phenomena in various complex systems\cite{Eibenberger,haochun22, google}.
-These later developments reinforce the universality of quantum mechanics: all physical systems, independently of scales, are to be described by quantum mechanics.
+While initially the theory mostly dealt with the smallest scales of atomic levels \cite{feynmanV3}, nowadays, due to the exquisite experimental control \cite{electrong, deleglise2008}, it is possible to observe quantum phenomena in various complex systems\cite{Eibenberger,haochun22, google}, which reinforce the universality of quantum mechanics.